StanDarius24/docs/Tools/Docker/01-Get Started/01-Getting Started.md

 When running a container, it uses an isolated filesystem.
 This custom filesystem is provided by a **container image**.
 Since the image contains the container’s filesystem, it must contain everything needed to run an application - all dependencies, configurations, scripts, binaries, etc. The image also contains other configuration for the container, such as environment variables, a default command to run, and other metadata.

+!**Info**

+If you’re familiar with `chroot`, think of a container as an extended version of `chroot`.
+The filesystem is simply coming from the image.
+But, a container adds additional isolation not available when simply using chroot.

+#docker